 Antoine’s Restaurant is one of the “10 Restaurants that Changed America,” according to celebrated food critic Paul Freedman.
 New Orleans’ oldest restaurant is also one of the fanciest, in the sense that it’s business casual in a city whose restaurants rarely require dressing up.
 If you’re looking for a fancy dinner spot, this is your best bet.

-For a fun date night, make a reservation in advance and ask for a table in the beautiful green Hall of Fame room.
-Then, check out the pictures of celebrities, diplomats, sports heroes and royalty who have dined here since the original restaurant opened in 1840.
+Then, check out the pictures of celebrities, diplomats, sports heroes, and royalty who have dined here since the original restaurant opened in 1840.
 (Illustrious diners include Pope John Paul II, Bill Clinton, Franklin Roosevelt, and Bing Crosby, among others.)

 For the last 180 years, Antoine’s has also served Pommes de Terre Souffles– a puffy, French-style fried potato with a cult following.
 (These are so good, and hard to find elsewhere in the United States.)

 Related: These are the 15 Best Restaurants in Charleston (& What to See While You’re There).